 On top of that, all advertising in China will require that you have a valid industry license and some industry has very strict rules around what advertisement you can run.
 For example, if you want to sell health and supplement products in China you’ll need a license for that and if you don’t have one you technically cannot legally advertise on any platform.

-On top of that, some platform will not allow you to create an account and the only way to advertise on that platform is to go through a partnered agency who will be your account manager and media buyer.
+On top of that, some platforms will not allow you to create an account and the only way to advertise on that platform is to go through a partnered agency that will be your account manager and media buyer.
 This is why many companies choose to work with an agency rather than managing their own advertisement account.

 Ok, ok, with that out of the way what channel should you start with when you’re advertising in China.

 There is no one right answer a lot will depend on your brand, product or service, and your industry.